 Sharing vs. Publish

 Sharing is limited to individuals who are shared to the sheet or specifically listed in the Allow Emails box.
 Using the sharing link will require the user to log in.
-A published link provides a read-only view of the calendar that's accessible to anyone who has the link.
+A published link provides access to the calendar to anyone who has the link.

 Learn more about how to use the Pivot App.

 Get Started with Smartsheet Pivot App

 The Smartsheet Pivot App is a premium add-on that helps you summarize and dynamically refresh data that you’ve stored in a sheet.
 With the Pivot App, you can create a pivot table that allows you to: